markfinger/webpack-build/README.md

 -------

-When a request comes in and the compilation output has been cached from a previous build, the following actions will be performed:
+When a request comes in and the compilation output has been cached from a previous build, the following actions are performed:
 - the modified time for the config file is compared to the compilation's start time
 - the modified time for every file dependency is compared to the compilation's start time

 If the modified times are later than the cached compilation's start time - or any of the above actions produced errors - the cached output is ignored and the wrapper waits for webpack to recompile.

-If the cached output is stale or a watcher has rebuilt the bundle, the cache will be updated as soon as the compilation has completed.
+If the cached output is stale or a watcher has rebuilt the bundle, the file cache will be updated as soon as the compilation has completed.